-Scaling limits of random triangulations were also studied, see Le Gall [43] and Miermont [45] advancing over [20], who proved that the random triangulations scaled Gromov-Hausdorff converge to a random compact metric space of dimension 4.
+Scaling limits of random triangulations were also studied, see Le Gall [40] and Miermont [42] advancing over [19], who proved that the random triangulations scaled Gromov-Hausdorff converge to a random compact metric space of dimension 4.
 This limiting surface called the Brownian map can be seen as the two-dimensional sphere equipped with a random metric which induces the usual topology but makes it a fractal space of Hausdorff dimension 4.
-It is of interest to obtain quantitative estimates on the rate of convergence as in the Hungarian coupling of random walks and Brownian motion [40].
-Also this theory is believed to be connected to 2D quantum gravity and conformal invariance via the following construction:

-Conformal invariance Let $T_n$ be is a uniform triangulation of the sphere with n faces.
+It is of interest to obtain a quantitative estimates on the rate of convergence as in the Hungarian coupling of random walks and Brownian motion [37].
+Also this theory is believe to be connected to 2D quantum gravity and conformal invariance via the following construction: Conformal invariance If $T_n$ is a uniform triangulation of the sphere with n faces.
 It is possible to get a "canonical" drawing of $T_n$ on the sphere by conformal tools.
-E.g. if $T_n$ has no loops or multiple edges, we can use the well-known circle packing theorem (see Wikipedia, [27]):
+E.g. if $T_n$ has no loops or multiple edges, we can use the well known circle packing theorem (see Wikipedia, [25]):